BOOKS | DIGITAL | MEDIA

 Annie Evans has spent the past 29 years working in children’s media on many television series including Sesame Street (13 Emmy Awards), Oswald the Octopus (Nickelodeon), Jojo’s Circus (Disney Channel), and most recently Pinkalicious (WGBH).
 She story edited the Bangladesh, Indian and Indonesian Sesame Street productions and both wrote and story edited live Sesame shows in Germany, the Netherlands, China, Australia and Singapore.
 Annie is also a published playwright with plays produced at Circle Rep and The Eugene O’Neill National Playwrights Conference, among others.

-Her latest manuscript, a middle grade mystery called Ghost Horse Whisperer, is currently out on submission.
+Her latest manuscript, a middle grade mystery called GHOST HORSE WHISPERER, is currently out on submission.

 Naila Farouky is a Peabody Award-winning Executive Producer with extensive experience in developing and producing quality children's programming.
 Of Palestinian-Egyptian origin, with dual Jordanian and American citizenship, Naila has worked as an Executive Producer and Project Manager on Sesame Street co-productions in 17 countries around the world.
 She is currently the CEO of the Arab Foundations Forum based in Cairo.